ProCon 2021 FAQs

 What is the cost to attend?

-This year, JCC Association is offering ProCon to all JCC professionals at no cost to them or their JCCs.
+This year, JCC Association is offering ProCon to all JCC professionals at no cost to individuals or their JCCs.
 Therefore, we look forward to large numbers of attendees, each of whom will benefit greatly from attending the conference.

 How can I register?

 Registration is now open.
 Every attendee is required to register individually and will receive a dedicated web link to the conference when it launches.
 If you are a JCC professional, you can click the register now button to register for the conference.

 Once I register, can I share my login information?

 No, as noted above, we ask that attendees register individually and use the dedicated web link they will receive for the conference.

 What’s the schedule for ProCon?

 The majority of conference events and sessions will be scheduled from 12-5:30 p.m.
 EDT, with breaks built-in throughout the day.
 Keep an eye out for a detailed schedule that will be posted as soon as it’s available.
 In the meantime, you can look forward to ProCon 2021’s JCC Movement Moments; Peer Community tracks; opportunities to network and share ideas with colleagues during Build Your Own (BYO) Experience offerings; virtual vendor booths; and more!
 Once you register, you’ll be able to choose the specific sessions you wish to attend and build your own, unique, ProCon schedule.